greenelab/deep-review/all-sections.md

 data- and feature-rich and yet complex and often ill-understood, present an obvious and potentially valuable target for this new approach.
-We examine applications of deep learning to a variety of biomedical problems -- classification, fundamental research into biology and patient treatment -- to determine if similar progress can be made there or if the biomedical sphere holds unique challenges.
-While deep learning has yet to revolutionize or definitively resolve any of these problems, promising (sometimes remarkable) advances have been made on the prior state-of-the-art.
+We examine applications of deep learning to a variety of biomedical problems -- clinical classification, fundamental biological processes, and patient treatment -- to determine if similar progress can be made there or if the biomedical sphere holds unique challenges.
+While deep learning has yet to revolutionize or definitively resolve any of these problems, promising (sometimes remarkable) advances have been made on the prior state of the art.
 Even where improvement over the previous baseline has been modest, there is still the promise of greatly speeding or aiding human investigation.
 More work is needed in technical directions such as interpretability and how to best model a problem.
-Further, the limited amount of labeled data for training presents problems in some domains, as can the legal and privacy constraints enforced by working with sensitive health records.
-Nonetheless, we foresee a growing use of deep learning with potential for transforming several fields of biomedicine, coming to routine use at the bench and bedside.
+Furthermore, the limited amount of labeled data for training presents problems in some domains, as can the legal and privacy constraints enforced by working with sensitive health records.
+Nonetheless, we foresee a growing use of deep learning at the bench and bedside with potential for transforming several fields of biomedicine.

 ## Introduction

 Biology and medicine are rapidly becoming data-intensive.
-A recent comparison of genomics with social media, online videos, and other data-intensive scientific disciplines suggested that genomics alone would equal or surpass other fields in data generation and analysis within the next decade [@13bxiY1vo].
+A recent comparison of genomics with social media, online videos, and other data-intensive disciplines suggested that genomics alone would equal or surpass other fields in data generation and analysis within the next decade [@13bxiY1vo].
 The volume and complexity of these data present not only new opportunities, but also new challenges.
-Automated algorithms will be crucial in extracting meaningful patterns and actionable knowledge that allow us to better treat, categorize, or study disease, all within data constrained and privacy critical environments.
+Automated algorithms will be crucial in extracting meaningful patterns and actionable knowledge that allow us to better treat, categorize, or study disease, all within data-constrained and privacy-critical environments.

 Over the past five years, a class of machine learning algorithms known as deep learning has revolutionized image classification and speech recognition due to